A 10-inch birthday cake with a jug of milk beside itA 10-inch birthday cake with a jug of milk beside it

 • If your recipe calls for room temperature milk, take it out of the refrigerator 30 minutes before baking to allow it to warm up.

-See also How to make a vegan coconut lime mojito cake
+See also How to make vegan almond cherry chocolate cake?

 Baking with alternative types of milk: almond, soy, or coconut